I tossed and turned in bed.

 Being filled with the Holy Spirit is one of the most important decisions we can make.

-But sometimes we think, What happens after I get back into my daily life and I mess up, sinning or not trusting Christ like I know I should?
+But what happens after you get back into your daily life and mess up, sinning or not trusting Christ like you should?

 According to 1 John 1:9, "If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."

 This is almost like the Christian's bar of soap.
-Even though we're saved and have the gift of eternal life, we get dirty.
-So God gives us 1 John 1:9 to clean up.
+Even though we're saved and have the gift of eternal life, you get dirty.
+So God gives you 1 John 1:9 to clean up.

-But without the attitude of Jesus, I can't change myself.
-That's why after exhaling I need to inhale.
+But without the attitude of Jesus, you can't change.
+That's why after exhaling you need to inhale.
 Inhaling represents the believer's ongoing dependence on God.
-We simply believe, by faith, that the Holy Spirit will fill us when we ask.
-Through prayer, we invite Christ back into control over our thoughts and actions.
+You simply believe, by faith, that the Holy Spirit will fill you when you ask.
+Through prayer, you invite Jesus back into control over your thoughts and actions.

-Although I was skeptical when I first heard about being filled with the Holy Spirit, I said, "God, if you will show me what I have done, then I will confess it."
+I was skeptical when I first heard about being filled with the Holy Spirit.
+But still I said, "God, if you will show me what I have done, then I will confess it."

 The next morning on my way to campus I prayed, "Lord, fill me with the Holy Spirit.
 Jesus, live Your life through me."
 Three minutes later, I can't remember if I lusted after some California girl or got angry at some guy, but I sinned, and God brought it to my attention: Oh, thanks Lord.
 You're answering your part of the bargain.